martindidiego/personal-blog/README.md

 ### Run locally

 To run locally, run `npm install` at the root.
-Next, run `npm start` which will do the following:

-- Start a local web server
+Next, run `npm start` to start a local web server.
-- Start a watcher for any `.js`, `.sass`, and `.html` files which will reload the browser automaticlly when triggered

 ### Build for production